Home remedies for phlegm and mucus

 12. Taking the right medicine.
 Medications known as expectorants can help to thin mucus and phlegm, making them easier to cough or blow out.
 However, check to make sure that these medications do not also contain decongestants.

 13. Keeping allergies in check.
 Seasonal allergies can lead to a runny or stuffy nose, as well as excess mucus and phlegm.
-Many over-the-counter allergy medications can reduce symptoms, and can be purchased online.

 14. Avoiding irritants.
 Chemicals, fragrances, and pollution can irritate the nose, throat, and lower airways.
 This causes the body to produce more mucus.